dooley-ch/hi-henry/README.md

 | explorer  | The schema extractor to use in order to obtain the database schema           |
 | generator | The generator to use in order to generate the code                           |

 The project configurations are stored in the config/projects.toml file.
-The format provides for use of defaults that can be overwritten with project specific values.
-Default values are stored in a single section titled: defaults, while individual project values are stored in subsections within the projects' section with the follow naming convention: projects.{project name}
+The format provides for the use of defaults that can be overwritten with project specific values.
+Default values are stored in a single section titled: defaults, while individual project values are stored in subsections within the projects' section with the follow naming
+convention: projects.{project name}

 ## Install